Dian Fossey: Killing of Digit and escalating tensions

-Sometime during the day on New Year's Eve 1977, Fossey's favorite gorilla, Digit, was killed by poachers.
+Gorillas from rival groups on the mountains that were not part of Fossey's study had often been found poached five to ten at a time, spurring Fossey to conduct her own anti-poaching patrols.
+Fossey's study groups had not been direct victims of poaching until sometime during the day on New Year's Eve 1977, when her favorite gorilla, Digit, was killed by poachers.
 As the sentry of study group 4, he defended the group against six poachers and their dogs, who ran across the gorilla study group while checking antelope traplines.
 Digit took five spear wounds in ferocious self-defense and managed to kill one of the poachers' dogs, allowing the other 13 members of his group to escape.
 Digit was decapitated, and his hands cut off for ashtrays.
-He was twelve years old.
+He was 12 years old.
 After his mutilated body was discovered by research assistant Ian Redmond, Fossey's group captured one of the killers.
 He revealed the names of his five accomplices, three of whom were later imprisoned.

-Fossey later described Digit's killing as the "saddest event in all my years of sharing the daily lives of mountain gorilla."
+Fossey later described Digit's killing as "the saddest event in all my years of sharing the daily lives of mountain gorilla."
 The event plunged Fossey into depression.
 She isolated herself in her cabin, consuming large amounts of alcohol and cigarettes.

+Then, on July 24, 1978, the silverback of Digit's Group 4, named for Fossey's Uncle Bert, was shot in the heart while trying to save his son, Kweli, from being seized by poachers working with the Rwandan park conservator.
+Kweli's mother, Macho, was also killed in the raid.
+Kweli's capture was prevented by Uncle Bert's intervention, but the orphaned three-year-old was wounded by the bullet that killed his mother.
+He died slowly and painfully from gangrene.